dispel4py2-0/Dispel4Py/README.md

 docker build . -t dare-dispel4py
 ```

-Start a Docker container in interactive mode with a bash shell:
+Start a Docker container with the dispel4py image in interactive mode with a bash shell:

 ```
 docker run -it dare-dispel4py /bin/bash